 After a few hours of motoring and reading under the tent we reached Kinaros where there was a very light 3-6 knot breeze.
 I opened 30% of the headsail and motor-sailed making almost 6.5 knots.
-We arrived in E cove of Levitha (Λέβιθα) [37° 00.1'N 26° 28.1'E] at 1230 after 27.7 M. We easily caught one of the moorings since it was calm and we were the only S/Y there.
+We arrived in the E cove of Levitha (Λέβιθα) [37° 00.1'N 26° 28.1'E] at 1230 after 27.7 M. We easily caught one of the moorings since it was calm and we were the only S/Y there.

 We had a relaxing afternoon, reading, swimming, etc. In the mean time, several other yachts arrived providing the usual spectacle of missing the moorings and yelling between the cockpit and the bow.

 In the evening Manolis, one of Mr. Kamposos sons, the king of the island, came with his skiff and visited every yacht collecting the mooring fee.
 Thetis, of course, is an old friend and was not charged since we always eat at their cozy little restaurant.
 Unfortunately Manolis told me that his father Dimitris had a few days ago a mild heart attack.
 Their caïque was at the time in Patmos and after frantic phone calls a boat came and took Dimitris to Kalymnos and the hospital.
 The good news is that he is now out of danger and recovering.